Mary Boone: Personal life

-Boone was married to fellow art dealer Michael Werner, with whom she has one son.
-The couple later divorced.
 In September 2018, Boone pleaded guilty to filing false income tax returns and "agreed to pay more than $3 million in restitution for taxes she owes for 2009, 2010, and 2011."
 During the trial proceedings, collectors, dealers, artists Wendy White and Sheila Pepe, and art critic Jerry Saltz gave testimony to Boone's character and her lifelong dedication to the art establishment.
 "Mary's been a target forEVER," Pepe tweeted, "Like all the boys aren't cooking the books."
 On February 14, 2019, Boone was sentenced to 30 months in federal prison.
 In a statement to ArtNews, Boone said "If I'm going to be the Martha Stewart of the art world, I would hope to do it with the same humility, humor, grace and intelligence that she did.
 I'm trying to be optimistic and see this as a learning experience."
 She was released from prison in 2020.

+Boone married fellow art dealer Michael Werner in 1986, with whom she has one son.
+The couple divorced in the 1990s and remained close friends.